habersaat/jemalloc-lifespan/README.md

-Ml Stuff I'm working on
+ML Stuff I'm working on
 - First run of synthetic_benchmark run with lifetime_ml_enabled as false
 - then train using the lstm model
 - finally, run synthetic_benchmark with lifetime_ml_enabled as true